adapap/clickernauts/README.md

-# clickernauts
+# Clickernauts
-A clicker game based on Awesomenauts by Ronimo Games.
+A fan-made clicker game based on Awesomenauts by Ronimo Games.